 Eating Disorder Parent Support (EDPS) is a Facebook support group for adults who care, or have cared for a loved one with an eating disorder.
 They provide peer-to-peer sharing, support, education, guidance, encouragement, and to offer HOPE.
 They are moderated by an international collective of parents whose children have been diagnosed with an eating disorder.

 Video and audio resources: helping parents to help their child eat and be well: Parent Eva Musby has created video and audio resources for parents supporting children in recovery from an eating disorder.
 She has a 7 minute audio guided compassion mediation for parents that is great to use for getting in a good space to support a child.
-Check out her other offerings as well!
+Check out her other offerings as well and her book!

 Just a Little Too Thin: How to Pull Your Child Back from the Brink of an Eating Disorder, Michael Strober, Ph.D. and Meg Schneider (2005).
 This is an early intervention guide for parents whose children are dieting and/or showing other early signs of an eating disorder.